Archoais/Arduino-vision/README.md

 a black and white image with edges highlighted in red, detected object highlighted with a green square, and calculates a suitable picking point for a robot (blue square).

-Watch youtube video for a breakdown of the algoritm
+Watch youtube video at the end for a breakdown of the algoritm

 <img src="images/Object%20Recognition-1.jpg" width="1000">